Shipping to India

 Alongside other emerging global economies (BRICs) India has experienced exponential economic growth, particularly when compared with stagnating European economies.
 The digital economy for one has unlocked opportunities for budding entrepreneurs and start-ups to tap into a variety of unsaturated markets in India such as the smartphone industry.

-In your downtime you’ll be able to explore India’s ancient cultural heritage, such as the man-made wonders of the Taj Mahal and the golden temple.
+In your downtime you’ll be able to explore India’s ancient cultural heritage.
+Sights such as the man-made wonders of the Taj Mahal and the golden temple are a must.
 For the intrepid expat there is a mass of unblemished natural beauty, including jungles, rainforests and the majestic Himalayas.
 There is also the wide range of delectable dishes on offer, from curries to chapatis.

-India is not for the feint-hearted however.
-With high levels of poverty, scorching summer temperatures and a population set to overtake China, India is a here are also some cultural and religious traditions to become acquainted with, such as the national anthem being played before the start of each film at the cinema, where everyone is expected to stand up.
+India is not for the feint-hearted, however.
+With high levels of poverty, scorching summer temperatures and a population set to overtake China, it takes time to adjust.

-Once the initial culture shock has subsided you will find India is a truly fascinating and colourful country with lots of opportunities to immerse yourself in a vibrant community with excellent hospitality and plenty of opportunities.
+Once the initial culture shock has subsided you will find India is a truly fascinating and colourful country.
+Packed with lots of opportunities to immerse yourself in a vibrant community with excellent hospitality and plenty of opportunities.

-For those going alone and looking to purchase a property in India it can be very difficulty unless they speak Hindi, the most spoken language (30%).
-It would be advisable to hire a local estate agent and talk them through your specifications to avoid viewing unsuitable properties.
+For those going alone and looking to purchase a property in India it can be very difficult.
+As Hindi is the most spoken language, it would be advisable to hire a local English speaking estate agent.
+They can guide you through your specifications to avoid viewing unsuitable properties.

 They can also help you navigate the buying process which is fraught with bureaucracies.
 If you want to buy a property, you’ll need a bank account, various permission letters and valid work and residence permits.